adilsonchacon/sinatrax/README.md

 # What's Sinatrax for?
-Use Sinatrax to create Sinatra projects with ActiveRecord, Migration, JQuery, Bootstrap and FontAwesome in a fast way
+Use Sinatrax to create Sinatra projects with ActiveRecord, Migration, JQuery, Bootstrap and FontAwesome in a fast way.
+Also, Sinatrax is great to build microservices.

 # How to use it?
     git clone https://github.com/adilsonchacon/sinatrax.git